-The New York City Contemporary Music Symposium seeks submissions for our concerts in and around NYC.
+The New York City Contemporary Music Symposium seeks submissions for our concerts and recordings in and around NYC.
 Usually featuring the works of 4-8 selected composers, the concerts will take place shortly after the composers are notified of their application’s status.

 - Finalist and Semi-finalist awards will be given at the discretion of the curation team.

 - This call for scores is open to all composers